cbstodd/colinstodd-com-jekyll/_posts/personal/2018-10-01-download-ical-and-google-calendar-for-phish-tour-dates-and-shows.md

   - Shows
 title: Download iCal and Google calendar for Phish tour dates and shows
 date: 2020-01-23 12:01:00 -0500
-last_modified_at: 2020-01-23 12:01:00 -0500
+last_modified_at: 2020-04-08 09:01:00 -0500
 pinned: false
 featured: true
-image: "/images/posts/phish_summer_tour_2020.jpg"
+image: images/posts/dinner_and_movie.png
 description: Download Phish tour iCal/Google calendar.
-This calendar has been updated for the "2020 Summer Tour".
+This calendar has been updated to include the "Dinner And A Movie".
 permalink: /posts/personal/download-ical-and-google-calendar-for-phish-tour-dates-and-shows.html
 comments: true
 redirect_from: